ryanlao67/google-cloud-a3/README.md

 > Note: `--region` by specifying this flag, the GKE cluster will be a regional cluster.
 Compared with zonal clusters (`--zone`), regional clusters have more default node quota (5k v.s.
 1k), and have [additional advantages](https://cloud.google.com/kubernetes-engine/docs/concepts/regional-clusters).

 ## Step 3: Create a A3 Mega VM Nodepool
+`skip this step if using self-built K8s cluster`
 ### *Set the EV*
 ```
 export NODE_POOL_NAME="a3plus-multi-nic"